MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.WSMan.Management/New-WSManSessionOption.md

 ```

 ### -ProxyAuthentication

 Specifies the authentication method to use at the proxy.
-The acceptable values for this parameter are:
+The acceptable values for this parameter

-- Basic.
+are:

-Basic is a scheme in which the user name and password are sent in clear-text to the server or proxy.
+- `Basic` - Basic is a scheme in which the user name and password are sent in clear-text to the
-- Digest.
+  server or proxy.
-Digest is a challenge-response scheme that uses a server-specified data string for the challenge.
+- `Digest` - Digest is a challenge-response scheme that uses a server-specified data string for the
-- Negotiate.
+  challenge.
-Negotiate is a challenge-response scheme that negotiates with the server or proxy to determine which scheme to use for authentication.
+- `Negotiate` - Negotiate is a challenge-response scheme that negotiates with the server or proxy to
+  determine which scheme to use for authentication.
 Examples are the Kerberos protocol and NTLM.

 The default value is Negotiate.